 Under the Official Code of Georgia Annotated (OCGA) §51-3-1, whoever controls the property is usually liable.
 That can be:

 - A business

-- A tenant that is leasing the space—whether it’s a business or an individual person
+- A tenant that is leasing the space, whether it’s a business or a person

-- A third party contracted to operate the space (common in event venues)
+- A third party contracted to operate the space as an event venue

 - Contractors working in the space